 Of course, vehicles on the highway should move over to make room, which will make things easier for everybody.
 However, there is no law that requires that they move over.

-Under the law, the driver who tried to merge will probably be responsible for the accident, especially if they did not stop or failed to yield to traffic already on the road.
+Under the law, the driver who tried to merge will probably be at fault for the accident, especially if they did not stop or failed to yield to traffic already on the road.

 Let’s assume there is plenty of room for you to merge.
 But as you pull your vehicle onto the highway, another vehicle going much too fast tries to shoot past you, clipping you in the process.
 In this case, the car that hit you might be responsible for the accident, especially if they were speeding.
 Although the law does not require that vehicles pull over to let a car merge, the law also does not let drivers behave recklessly on the road.

-Speak to a Car Accident Lawyer
+Speak to a Washington State Car Accident Lawyer

-Every car accident depends on its own facts, so it is vital that you meet with an experienced Yakima car accident lawyer as soon as possible to review what happened.
+Every merging accident depends on its own facts, so it is vital that you meet with an experienced Yakima car accident lawyer as soon as possible to review what happened.
 At Kapuza Lighty, we have been representing injured motorists for years, and we are eager to hear your story.